hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ~> **Note:** If you use your own certificate and it is issued by a private Certificate Authority, you must provide the certificate for that CA in the `Certificate Authority (CA) Bundle` section of the installation.
-This allows services running within PTFE to access eachother properly.
+This allows services running within PTFE to access each other properly.

 ### Linux Instance